 - Linda Gammell is a photographer and college instructor in media and photography.
 She has a deep interest in social issues, including land practices, food, gender and feminism.

 - Amy K. Hamlin teaches art history as an assistant professor at St. Catherine University.
-In her research and the classroom, she examines the varied representation of women in contemporary art and visual culture.
+In her research and in her classroom, she examines the varied representation of women in contemporary art and visual culture.

-- Shana Kaplow, an assistant professor at St. Cloud State University, is a painter and video artist whose work explores the tension between interconnectedness and individualism.
-Her work has been screened in Walker Art Center's Women with Vision film festival.
+- Shana Kaplow, an associate professor at St. Cloud State University, is a painter and video artist whose work explores the tension between interconnectedness and individualism.
+Her work has been screened in the Walker Art Center's Women with Vision film festival.

-- Joyce Lyon, a professor at the University of Minnesota, is interested in pilgrimage as it relates both to journey — physical, intellectual, spiritual — and to the process of translating experience into art.
-Her work is in collections nationally and she exhibits with Groveland Gallery and Form+Content in Minneapolis.
+- Joyce Lyon, a professor at the University of Minnesota, is interested in pilgrimage as it relates to journey - physical, intellectual, spiritual - and to the process of translating experience into art.

 - Diane Mullin is a senior curator at the Frederick R. Weisman Art Museum at the University of Minnesota-Twin Cities.
 Her curatorial and scholarly work is focused on 20th century and contemporary art.

-- Nancy Robinson's meticulously rendered, surreal paintings have won many grants, honors and awards.
+- Nancy Robinson's meticulously rendered, surreal paintings have won many grants and awards.
 She has exhibited her work regionally and nationally, including a solo show in 2009 at the Minneapolis Institute of Arts.

-- Michal Sagar is head of the Visual Arts Department at Breck School in Minneapolis.
+- Michal Sagar is the head of the Visual Arts Department at Breck School in Minneapolis.
 Her drawings, paintings and encaustic works have been exhibited nationally and internationally.
-The Boston Center for the Arts recently featured her work in The Future of the Past: Encaustic Art in the 21st Century.

 - Sandra Menefee Taylor is an installation and book artist whose work has been commissioned by the Frederick R. Weisman Art Museum, Grinnell College and St. Catherine University.

-- Krista Kelley Walsh is a multidisciplinary artist who has been awarded numerous Jerome Foundation Fellowships for installation, performance and experimental media.
-She has taught art for 35 years and currently does private consulting and teaches "Concepts in Contemporary Art" at the University of Minnesota.
+- Kirsta Kelley Walsh is a multidisciplinary artist who has been awarded many grants and fellowships for installation, performance and experimental media.
+She has taught art for 35 years and currently does private consulting.